nuvolaris/micro-bots/robots/README.md

 ./nuv url microbots
 ```

-Open the shown url, use your password to access it and code your robots.
+Open the shown url, click on Login, use your password to access it and you can code your robots.

+Enjoy the battle!